99-devops/99devops_web/content/posts/PresevceSourceIP.md

 kube
 │ [2021-02-24T06:30:40.015Z] "GET /spec.json HTTP/2" 200 - "-" 0 41019 6 5 "60.<REDACTED>" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_3) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/88.0.4324.192 Safari/537.36" "7c28536b-b6d4-9442-ab6c-744715ed82bf" "httpbin.<DOMAIN>│
 ```

+now you can see its getting 60.XX range as source ip which is the actual source IP.
+Now you can use Istio authorization policy for RBAC and ACls and do a lot of things with it.